False discovery rate envelopes

 \citet{StoreyTibshirani2001} showed that

 where $\RR^0(\Gamma)$ is the number of positives under complete null hypothesis.
-In order to estimate the probability that a hypothesis is true null, $\pi_0$, they proposed to choose a smaller rejection region $\Gamma'$ and compute
+In order to estimate the probability that a hypothesis is true null, $\pi_0$, \citet{StoreyTibshirani2001} proposed to choose a smaller rejection region $\Gamma'$ and compute

-When resampling highly correlated data, this estimator of $\pi_0$ has a significant drawback: the $W(\Gamma')$ having the correlation structure of some false null hypothesis is compared to $W^0(\Gamma')$ having the correlation structure of all null hypothesis.
+When working with highly correlated data, this estimator of $\pi_0$ has a significant drawback: the histogram of $p$-values observed under the null hypothesis is not uniform, which is assumed by the method \citep{StoreyTibshirani2003}.
 This feature causes the estimator to fail for any choice of $\Gamma'$, even for the smoothing method defined in \citet{StoreyTibshirani2003}.
 Also, \citet{XieEtAl2005} claimed that estimation of $\pi_0$ is a challenging problem.
-In non-resampling approaches, the choice of $\Gamma'$ attracted many researchers in order to define so called adaptive FDR procedures based on the Storey estimator \citep[e.g.][]{LiangNettleton2012, HeesenJanssen2016}.
-However, since these procedures are still based on the basic Storey estimator, we have searched for another estimator of $\pi_0$, which would be free of this difficulty. \citet{Hwang2011} compared several estimators from which the lowest slope method developed by \citet{BenjaminiHochberg2000} and the mean of differences method \citep{HsuehEtAl2003} seem to be the best in dependent case, but \citet{Hwang2011} did not include in the comparison the two stage approach of \citet{BenjaminiEtAl2006}.
-The two stage method was compared to the method of \citet{BenjaminiHochberg2000} in \citet{BenjaminiEtAl2006} and it was find to be significantly better.
-Also this two stage approach satisfies the conservative estimation of $\pi_0$ under independence of all hypothesis.
-From these reasons we have chosen the two stage approach of \citet{BenjaminiEtAl2006}, which is defined in the following algorithm, in one of our proposed algorithms, and we also use the algorithm as the reference method in the simulation study.
+In non-resampling approaches, the choice of $\Gamma'$ attracted many researchers in order to define so-called adaptive FDR procedures based on the Storey estimator \eqref{eq:pi0} \citep[e.g.][]{LiangNettleton2012, HeesenJanssen2016}.
+However, since these procedures are still based on the basic Storey estimator, we searched for another estimator of $\pi_0$, which would not require the uniformity of $p$-values. \citet{Hwang2011} compared several estimators from which the lowest slope method developed by \citet{BenjaminiHochberg2000} and the mean of differences method \citep{HsuehEtAl2003} seem to be the best in the dependent case, but \citet{Hwang2011} did not include in the comparison the two-stage approach of \citet{BenjaminiEtAl2006}.
+The two-stage method was compared to the method of \citet{BenjaminiHochberg2000} in \citet{BenjaminiEtAl2006}, and it was found to be significantly better.
+Also, this two-stage approach satisfies the conservative estimation of $\pi_0$ under the independence of all hypotheses.
+For these reasons, we utilize the $\pi_0$ estimation of this two-stage approach of \citet{BenjaminiEtAl2006}, which is defined in the following algorithm, in one of our proposed algorithms, and we also use the algorithm as the reference method in the simulation study.
 In our second algorithm, we use another estimator for $\pi_0$, and we prove its strong conservativeness without further assumptions.